- air conditioning

 If you're a landlord with vacation tenants who run up your electric bill...is it really their fault?

-"Insulation" is an important element of home performance, but it’s not the only piece of the puzzle.
-Even the best high-performance insulation can't do its job if the building envelope isn’t properly sealed, which is why it’s so important for every homeowner thinking about insulation to look at the one-two punch of insulation AND air sealing.
+"Insulation" is important, but it’s not the only piece of the puzzle.
+Even the best high-performance insulation can't do its job sometimes if the building envelope isn’t sealed.

 Why Air Seal?

-Air sealing is the process of finding and filling cracks and gaps with specialized materials to ensure that your home’s building envelope is as tightly sealed as possible.
-Through a meticulous process, I tighten your home envelope and effectively reduce energy loss.
+Air sealing is the process of finding and filling cracks and gaps with specialized materials to ensure that your home’s building envelope is as sealed as reasonably possible.
+Typically this is best done during construction, after the electricians and plumbers have come through and made all their holes.

 The Benefits of Air Sealing

-When your home isn’t properly sealed, and air flows freely in and out, conditioning the home during the extreme months of the year can be futile.
+When your home isn’t sealed, and air flows freely in and out, conditioning it can be a challenge.
 Older homes are especially subject to the issue, as wear and tear over the years can increase the size of the holes and make the problem worse.
-Once I air seal your home, you will enjoy the following benefits:
+Air sealing your home can bring the following benefits:

 - Enhanced Home Performance